 We should also note that medical costs can cause a financial burden to many Chinese and foreign patients.
 With a private expat health insurance plan, they can reimburse the prescription drug costs and supplement their public health insurance plans.

 The increased focus on health issues, unsatisfactory public healthcare services, increased medical expenditure, and relaxed private health insurance regulation, are the factors that drive demand for private health insurance in China.

 International Health Insurance For Expats Living And Working In China

 Most expats living and working in China will prefer international health insurance over a local plan that is meant for local Chinese nationals.
 First of all, most foreigners are excluded from the public health insurance system.
 Second, even if you can access local public healthcare, you will still need to pay co-payments.
 The Chinese public health insurance system has little reimbursement for out-patient medical treatment fees.
-Thirdly, most expats staying in China prefer private hospital and clinics.
+Thirdly, most ex-pats staying in China prefer private hospitals and clinics.
 These private medical facilities are equipped with foreign medical staff, English-speaking doctors and top standard of medical care.
-The decor of the private hospitals is also more welcoming for expats in China.
+The decor of private hospitals is also more welcoming for expats in China.
 Medical treatment at private medical facilities can cost much higher than at a public hospital in China.
 In fact, many insurers report that private hospitals are often more expensive than hospitals in the United States.
 With an international health insurance plan on hand, expats do not need to worry about the high medical expenditure and protect your financial security.